 - Candidates may be traveling from within the United States or abroad.
 There are no citizenship or residency requirements.

-Award applications for participation in the AACR Annual Meeting 2017 are now available!
+Award applications for participation in the AACR Annual Meeting 2018 will be available in Fall 2017.
 Apply online by logging into myAACR, clicking on "Applications/Awards," and choosing this award from the menu.

 How to Apply